MadhanSaiKrishna/C-Projects/Store Reciept Management System/README.md

-# Storage Reciept Management System
+# Store Reciept Management System

 This is the code used by the Prof. Girish Verma  in Computer Programming Monsoon 2023 Course in IIITH to explain about file handling in C.